Geonovum/sospilot/docs/fiware.rst

 1. register at lab.fiware.org (justb4)
 2. get connected to public services in Lab
 3. basic Context Broker (Orion) interaction
-4. publish temperatures to IDAS using UltraLight adn MQTT protocol
+4. publish temperatures to IDAS using UltraLight and MQTT protocols
 5. get temperatures from Orion CB
 6. show (in realtime) in Wirecloud Mashup